CORaleigh/ROD/app/pm_calendar/README.md

     - get_sql - SQL Query

->To run manually: cd app/zoning  - must be on OakTree or connected via VPN
+>To run manually: cd app/pm_calendar  - must be on OakTree or connected via VPN
- _ruby  zone.rb_
+ _public_meetings_cal.rb_
-This will update the re-zoning requests data set on Socrata
+This will update the public calendar requests data set on Socrata